GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 An open-source repository containing [Jupyter notebooks](#jupyter-nb), tools and workflows for geospatial analysis with [Open Data Cube](#odc) and [xarray](#xarray).

-For more information, see [the GitHub repository](https://github.com/GeoscienceAustralia/dea-notebooks).
+For more information, see the [dea-notebooks GitHub repository](https://github.com/GeoscienceAustralia/dea-notebooks).

 {#dea-sandbox}
 ## DEA Sandbox